 - Asking the police to speak to witnesses and take statements from them

 - Asking the police to carry out a Collision Investigation where the person has died as a result of a road traffic collision

 - Looking at the contents of the person’s mobile phone to help understand why they died

 - Considering reports or reviews by other organisations that may have carried out their own investigations, such as an NHS trust, the Health and Safety Executive (HSE), the Police Investigations & Review Commissioner (PIRC), local authorities etc.

 - Asking an independent expert witness to help investigate the death

 We will keep nearest relatives updated throughout the investigation.
 At the end of our investigation, we will tell nearest relatives what we discovered.

 Fatal Accident Inquiry

-A Fatal Accident Inquiry is a court hearing to establish what happened to cause a sudden, unexplained or suspicious death.
+A Fatal Accident Inquiry (FAI) is a public hearing to establish what happened to cause a sudden, unexplained or suspicious death.